 - If desired, serve with remaining cool whip—either spread over the strawberry layer or dollop on individual servings.

 Here’s another look at this wonderful dessert.
 Take this dessert along to your next party and there won’t be a smidgen left!

+Here’s a piece for you!
+Doesn’t Strawberry Pretzel Dessert look yummy?
+Your family, friends, and company will love this wonderful dessert–salad!
 This is a great dessert to take to holiday parties.
 The colors are so festive.